omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

 I obtained my B.S. in Physics with Cum Laude in 2019 from the [Department of Physics & Astronomy, UCLA](https://www.pa.ucla.edu/).
 During this time, I conducted research under the supervision of [Prof. Pietro Musumeci](https://www.pa.ucla.edu/faculty-websites/musumeci.html).
 My focus was on investigating laser shaping tools for ultrafast electron photoinjectors.
 Check out our world's first demonstration of electron ghost imaging [here](/publication/2018-09-11-electron-ghost-imaging).

-Beyond research and academia, I enjoy soccer (Chelsea F.C.), bouldering, video games, reading, and listening to music and podcasts.
+Beyond research and academia, I enjoy soccer (Chelsea F.C. fan), bouldering, video games, reading, and listening to music and podcasts.
 I also have a passion to teach and to share knowledge.
 I am currently planning on starting a podcast in 2021 interviewing graduate students and their experiences.
 Please [email me](mailto:krish@kabra.com) if you're interested in sharing your story!

 ## Updates